justinkraus/justinkraus/README.md

-## Hey!
+Hey!
 Thanks for stopping by!!
-Check out my main portfolio here: [justinkra.us](http://justinkra.us)
+Check out my [portfolio](http://justinkra.us)

 <!--
 **justinkraus/justinkraus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.